quanyang/quanyang.github.io/_posts/blog/2016-12-08-part-1-continuous-pwning.md

 date: 2016-12-08T18:56:24+08:00
 ---

-This article is the first part of how I make use of a tool I wrote to automatically detect vulnerabilities in the top 1000 WordPress plugins.
+This article is the first part of many on a Taint Analysis Tool I wrote for the PHP Programming Language.
+This part talks about how I make use of the tool to automatically look for vulnerabilities in the top 1000 WordPress Plugin!

 #### Introduction